kenneth-ge/A-Fine-Programming-Language/README.md

 # A-Fine Programming Language
 A simple typed functional programming language that supports generalized affine types (e.g. use at most X or at least Y times).
-Turing complete through a build-in `fix` operator!
+Turing complete through a built-in `fix` operator!

 ## With affine types
 Works!
 For the best experience, run `make` in the `lib` directory to get your executable interpreter.
 Then, run it with your source file as the only argument.
 It will tell you if it's syntactically correct, and if it is, if it's well-typed (including checking for affine types).
 If it is, it will run the program and output the result.